jhomen11/Product_App/README.md

 ### `npm start`

-Have the apache and mysql server up on the computer and create a database named "products" to make a successful connection with the DB.\
+Have the apache and mysql server up on the computer and create a database named "products" to make a successful connection with the DB

 Runs the app in the development mode.\